wp-plugins/majpage-menu-class-extender/readme.txt

 * First version of plugin.

 == Upgrade Notice ==

+= 1.2 =
+Changes were made due to instability in case of menu container absence.

 = 1.1 =
 Changes were made due to instability in case of HTML special chars existence.